Where and when is the Air Force Marathon?

 How do I switch from a shorter race to a longer race?

 Runners may change their registration to a longer race if there are slots available.
-Please download the Registration Change form and submit by July 1, 2014 or before the races sell out.
+Please download the Race Change form and before the races sell out.
+At this time, runners can ONLY switch to the full marathon.
 You must pay the difference on the rate published on the date the change is completed, plus a $15 change fee.
 There will be no race changes made at the Expo.

 What and when is the Transfer Program?